TREASURIES-U.S. bond prices rise on weak durable goods data

 The Treasury postponed its monthly sale of two-year fixed-rate notes because it might not be able to borrow money when that auction would have settled on Nov.
 2.

-The Treasury may soon decide on a date for the two-year note sale after Congressional Republican leaders and the White House struck a tentative deal late Monday on a two-year budget and an extension of the federal debt ceiling until March 2017.
-(Reporting by Tariro Mzezewa; Editing by Chris Reese)
+The Treasury may soon decide on a date on the two-year note sale after Congressional Republican leaders and the White House struck a tentative deal late Monday on a two-year budget and an extension of the federal debt ceiling until March 2017.